jasonpanggit/terraform-azure-storage-sftp-av-automation/README.md

 2. Saving storage access details in Azure Key Vault (MSI cannot be used in function app because key vault access policy creation requires function app to be created first in order to get the object id)

 ## Credits/References
-This repository is based on https://github.com/Azure/azure-storage-av-automation which is using ARM template.
+1. This repository is based on https://github.com/Azure/azure-storage-av-automation which is using ARM template.
+2. My repo for ScanUploadedBlobFunction which fixed some HTTP client bugs in the above repo which cause access restriction - https://github.com/jasonpanggit/scan-uploaded-blob-function
+3. My repo for ScanHTTPServer which is running in the VM waiting to scan the uploaded file - https://github.com/jasonpanggit/scan-http-server